 View our range of reds

-All Iron Gate wines are closed with corks.
-The merits of cork as compared to screwtop or Stelvin closures has been the subject of much press publicity.
-The reasoning behind screwtops is to avoid the possibility of “cork taint” which occurs on occasion in cork closures due to the difficulty of cleaning a naturally occurring chemical called 2,4,6 trichloroanisole (TCA) from the cork.
+All Iron Gate Estate wines, we use corks and screwcaps depending on the grapes we harvest that year.
+The merits of cork as compared to screwcap or Stelvin closures has been the subject of much press publicity.
+The reasoning behind screwcap is to avoid the possibility of “cork taint” which occurs on occasion in cork closures due to the difficulty of cleaning a naturally occurring chemical called 2,4,6 trichloroanisole (TCA) from the cork.